-Jolene Hutchison, Partner and Head of Family & Divorce Department, has assisted victims of domestic abuse for 13 years.
-If you’d like to speak in confidence to Jolene, you can call her on 01494 478603 or 07766 013352, or email her at firstname.lastname@example.org
+Lucinda Holliday, Partner and Head of Family & Divorce Department, has assisted victims of domestic abuse for many years.
+If you’d like to speak in confidence to Lucinda Holliday you can contact her on 01494 478624 or at email@example.com.

 If you, or anybody you know, needs help relating to domestic abuse call the 24hr free phone National Domestic Violence Helpline (run in partnership between Women’s Aid and Refuge) on 0808 2000 247 24 hours a day, 7 days a week.